tseymourmusic/4iAI-Monograph/monographs/NEURO_SOMATIC_MONOGRAPH.md

 Standard medical and workplace literature routinely misinterprets the resulting behavioural patterns—monomaniacal hyper-focus followed by severe hypoarousal crashes—as treatment-resistant mood disorders or primary executive dysfunction.
 In reality, these crashes occur when an asymmetrical processing engine attempts to force symmetry through recursive cognitive loops alone, rapidly depleting its biological substrate.

-By integrating high-load mechanical resistance training and Medical Nutrition Therapy (MNT) directly into **Stage IV (Integration)** of the 4iAI™ cybernetic circuit, we prove that physical movement and nutrient timing are not optional lifestyle choices or aesthetic hobbies.
+By integrating high-load mechanical resistance training and Medical Nutrition Therapy (MNT) directly into **Stage IV (Innovation)** of the 4iAI™ cybernetic circuit, we prove that physical movement and nutrient timing are not optional lifestyle choices or aesthetic hobbies.
 They are non-negotiable biological hardware specifications required to satisfy the mind's demand for total symmetry, ground the central nervous system, regulate monoamine tone, clear neuro-glial inflammation, and sustain high-voltage creative and strategic output without systemic collapse.

 ###### **THE ASYMMETRY-SYMMETRY PARADOX IN THE 4iAI™ SYMBIOTIC CIRCUIT:**